xy-wang-4/svl_robot_bringup/README.md

 # Remaining Issues
 Currently, it is using GPS messages to publish /odom -> /base_link tf for simulation.

 (To do) use wheel odometry / imu.
-Will be implemented later.
+Will be updated later.

 # Instruction(localization)